Environmental Consulting Company Texas

 - Provide notice of intent to conduct an environmental audit, including dates and locations, prior to start of audit

-- Provide a notice of violations, specifying all environmental compliance violations.
+- Provide a disclosure of violations, specifying all environmental compliance violations.

 - Follow through with all needed corrective actions within a “reasonable amount of time” which normally means within 90 days.
 Extensions can be granted for valid reasons.